modelux

 Uptime target

-across the control plane and proxy data plane
+control plane and proxy data plane combined

 Proxy overhead